ndaniele/mix_app/NOTES.md

 X make a link to all questioned that have been answered by a user (user_answers path??) ...maybe it also goes to the show page and breaks into categories there? questions you have created / ...you have answered.

+TO DO (Aug.
+19, 2016)
+X make one answer per user per question (user can only answer a question one time) - limit on create action (check if user id exists in db? if no => create, if yes => error message)

+X refactor / clean up code

+X flash messages for errors

 TO DO
-X make one answer per user per question (user can only answer a question one time) - limit on create action (check if user id exists in db? if no => create, if yes => error message)

-- refactor / clean up code
+- merge current version with github repo (do i need to rename?)

+(- add omniauth for github, twitter)

-- flash messages for errors
+- add authorization roles for User
+  - User can only destroy questions created by User
+  - User can answer all questions